Electroporation Basics -

 A: Resistance measurements only provide information about the electrical resistance and conductivity of the sample as the electrical current passes through, and therefore are not a direct measure of transfection efficiency or cell viability.
 However, if the researcher is regularly electroporating the same type of cells, concentration of cells, buffer and transfectant concentrations, a change in resistance may provide indirect information about a difference in the sample overall.
 For example, a poor-quality DNA prep with salt contamination may cause the sample to have lower resistance than usual and may correlate with lower viability or efficiency.
 The best ways to assess transfection efficiency and cell viability however are directly:

-• Assess transfection efficiency from experiment to experiment by running the same standard transfection positive control (for example, transfecting a construct expressing a fluorescent reporter protein) in each experiment, side by side with experimental samples using the same electroporation protocol.
+• Assess transfection efficiency from experiment to experiment by running the same standard transfection positive control (for example, transfecting a construct expressing a fluorescent reporter protein) each experiment, side by side with experimental samples using the same electroporation protocol.

 • Assess cell viability by running a viability assay (such as a stain of live versus dead cells) in each experiment, on a duplicate sample that has received the same transfectant and electroporation protocol.